dabamos/openadms-node/README.md

 with CPython on FreeBSD 10 (x86-64), NetBSD 7 (ARMv7), and Windows 7 (x86).
 For more information, please see http://www.dabamos.de/.

+The current version of OpenADMS is 0.3 (code name “Copenhagen”).

 ## Installation
 To run OpenADMS, clone the branch and execute `openadms.py`: